yhoogstrate/fuma/README.md

 #### -a ADD_GENE_ANNOTATION ####
-Gene annotations have to be provided in a simple tab-delimited file, with the first column the chromosome, the second and the third column the (1-based) start and end position, and the fourth column the (unique) gene name, as shown in the example below:
+Gene annotations have to be provided in a tab-delimited file, with the first column containing the genes chromosome, the second and the third column the (1-based) start and end position, and the fourth column the (unique) gene identifier or name, as shown in the example below:

 	chr1   100000000  120000000  GeneNameA
 	chr2   100000000  120000000  GeneNameB